ravi-jaiswal/ravi-jaiswal-ttt-Assignment/README.md

   - All the states are managed in this component.
  2. Word.js
  - Responsible for renderring the result in the table.
+# Backend

+  - Data is fetched from the given file url using node-fetch.
+  - Certain functions like toLowerCase(), replace(), split() are used to clean the string.
+  - The string is then converted to array of word.
+  - Array is then converted to an object with key value pair where key is the word and value is it's frequency.
+ 2. Word.js
+ - Responsible for renderring the result in the table.

 # Dependencies
 1. Nodejs-